 The decision to start, continue, or discontinue a pharmaceutical medication is between the patient and the prescriber.
 This is why we recommend working only with those who are fully aware of your medical history and have an established understanding of addiction medicine.
-However, because prescription medications - like anything else that is consumed on a regular basis - will affect the daily life and the recovery process, these medications must be discussed openly and freely if an honest assessment and effective recovery consultation is to be made.
+However, because prescription medications - like anything else that is consumed on a regular basis - will affect the daily life and the recovery process, these medications should be discussed openly and freely if an honest assessment and effective recovery consultation is to be made.

 It has been said that the body is our temple; it is our home.
 As any active or recovering substance abuser knows too well, when it is neglected and left in ruin, the ability to successfully do anything else becomes much more difficult.
 It is our belief that if the body is not honored and restored to a degree of high condition and health, recovery likely will not happen.

 Although building the body with exercise and strength training is an absolute must, it must be implemented with caution, particularly in the early months.
 Years of substance abuse often can have a severe negative impact on the body's functioning, therefore the individual must first be cleared by a physician as healthy enough to begin exercise.

 Reaction Recovery was created as a service for individuals recovering from drug and alcohol addiction that they may improve the quality of their sobriety, thereby increasing the likelihood of a successful and thriving recovery.

 We serve people who do not have access to formalized long-term treatment, do not wish to enroll in long-term treatment, or have completed a treatment program and are looking for ongoing guidance and accountability to improve the likelihood of a smooth transition from treatment back into everyday life.

-Our online video consultations are conducted by an experienced clinical pharmacist, certified advanced dietary supplements adviser, professional life and recovery coach established thought leader within the addiction recovery community, and creator of the highly acclaimed "12 Daily Rules for Recovery."
+Our online video consultations are conducted by Dr. Simone - an experienced certified professional coach, clinical pharmacist, recovery peer, respected thought leader within the addiction recovery community, and creator of the highly acclaimed "12 Daily Habits for Recovery."